Using the Libraries

-- Lost cards should be reported to Information Services immediately.
+- Please report lost cards to Information Services immediately.

-- If a book you are carrying triggers a gate alarm, Campus Services staff will call you back.
+- If a book you are carrying triggers an alarm, staff will call you back.
 Check your borrowing receipt to make sure your books have been checked out properly; if not, try to check out the item again.
-If the gate alarm still sounds, you will need to leave the book in question with staff on duty.
+If the alarm still sounds, you will need to leave the book with staff.

 - We will make sure that Library printers are filled with paper before Information Services staff leave each day.
 Printers/copiers that run out of paper or have a printer jam, will not be able to be fixed during self-service hours.

-- During exam term, study space is at a premium.
-Please use a Library locker to keep your belonging secure and to store books (that are issued to you) if you need to move away from your study space for some time.
+During exam term, study space is at a premium.
+Please use a locker to keep your belongings secure and to store books you have on loan if you need to move away from your study space for some time.
 Your cooperation in sharing study spaces is appreciated.

 Food and Drink

-- Welfare: Offering Library 24-hour opening during termtimes means that we can support your studies, whatever hours you keep.
+We offer 24-hour opening during termtimes so that we can support your studies, whatever hours you choose to keep.
 However, just because the Library is open for you to use overnight, doesn't mean that you should study around the clock.
 Please make sure you take regular breaks and get enough sleep.